skellis46/finger-pointing-moon/edit bin.md

 # edit bin

+AM is a primary or contemplative experience of reality, an unmediated encounter with the "really real".[Merton, in @kerr_borgmann_2016 p.65].

+Pakes has written that it is easy to make the claim for a "distinctive kind of knowledge" emerging from practice-research, but far more difficult to specify the make up of such knowledge.[-@pakes_art_2004 n.p.]

+I will seek out where legitimate disagreements lie in fields and studios of artistic practice in order to draw solitary researchers and the "radical individuality"[@schwab_experiment_2015 p.120] of their performance-oriented outcomes into "cumulative"[@biggs_communities_2011 p.86] communities of practice.

+What is shared between the positions is an overarching relativist constructivist framework.
+Such a framework gives license to the artist-scholar (and/or the audience) to say anything about the work they present and represent.[@biggs_communities_2011]

+; a term underpinned by Rheinberger's theory of experimental systems.[@schwab_experimental_2019]

+Practice-research produces "fuzzy" epistemic possibilities.[@borgdorff_conflict_2012 p.181]

+This includes graduate and postgraduate students who are grappling with how and why their work is important and to whom.

+in order to become "cumulative", and a "part of a network"?[Hirsch 1984, in @biggs_communities_2011 p.85]

+also directly address experiences and practices that artist-researchers can agree and disagree on -- that some aspects of creative practices must be open to debate.
+Where might

+propose to develop an empirical approach using experimental body-based practice as the foundation on which to build epistemic claims.
+That is,

+predicated on the movements of bodies, and where those same bodies underpin the development of new understandings.
+What is unique for body-based practices is that:

+The challenge will be to balance the limitations of understanding through direct experience,[@langer_mind_1967] standpoint epistemology,[@wylie_standpoint_2015] and the possibilities of apprehending change through empirical (observable) iterative artistic practice.

+[^2examples]

+[^2examples]: Here are two examples from the Journal of Artistic Research (2020 Vol 20, emphasis added): "_hopefully_ as you continue to read and listen, _it will become gradually clearer_" -- Miller; "with this text I’m really _not trying to make any grand statements_.
+It is a _collection_ of words and decisions that function more as a _demonstration_" -- Norman.

+, and there are no limits to unfalsifiable claims to understanding and no limits to the vagueness of these claims

+The RQs will enable practice-research to _de-fuzzify_ these possibilities by adopting a more evidence-based (empirical) relationship with practice-research's epistemic limitations and failings.

+In other words, if all practice-research is presentable as truth -- even in the sense that "truth is aspirational"[@ingold_search_2018 n.p.] -- then it is currently failing as an approach to recognising new understandings.

+By addressing this problem, the research will help artist-scholars to understand the margins or limits of their claims to new knowledge, and provide systems to benefit how they experience, share and discuss these limits.

+More broadly, practice-research represents a tantalising method for grappling with the idea that some experiences "may be within the limits of our thought but beyond the limits of our knowledge".[@markie_rationalism_2017 n.p.]

+how professional artistic practice meets scholarly academic research, and therefore

+_Finger Pointing Moon_ examines this line between what is able to be known and what is not.
+It is a line we all are navigating: truth, fake news, trusted sources, indescribable experiences, filter bubbles, and the radically analogue sensations of the human body.
+Although _Finger Pointing Moon_ addresses a niche concern -- the epistemic limits of artistic practice-research -- the diverse outputs proposed in the project also reveal how experiencing and understanding epistemic limits are a fundamental part of being human.

+**practice-research represents a tantalising method for grappling with the idea that some experiences "may be within the limits of our thought but beyond the limits of our knowledge".[@markie_rationalism_2017 n.p.]**

+_Finger Pointing Moon_'s research questions are based on three epistemic axioms: i) _limits_; artist-scholars do not habitually address the limits of what can and cannot be known through practice-research; ii) _proxies_; genuine research findings are kept at arm's length by concepts, practices or conventions.
+For example, documentation in practice-research often acts as a proxy for empirical evidence;[Kershaw, in @nelson_practice_2013 p.6] and iii) _hyper-specificity_; practice-research methods and findings are presented in isolation and rarely form part of cross-scholarly dialogues in the artistic-scholarly community.[@biggs_communities_2011]

 The last 30 years have seen a large number of professional artists  entering the Academy (as students and teachers), as well as the growth of research-focused arts departments. the a rapidly growing meeting point or intersection between professional artists and the Academy.
 Their intersection